UC Law 2021 Essay Competition

 - The essay competition is open to secondary school students in New Zealand.

-- Prize money will be directly credited to the winners’ accounts.
-By entering, students agree to have their names and school included on the UC College of Business and Law website for publicity and in presentations to prospective students and their schools and for other marketing and publicity as decided by the College of Business and Law.
+- Prize money will be direct credited to the winners’ accounts.
+By entering, students agree to have their names and school included on the UC School of Law website for publicity, in presentations to prospective students and their schools and for other marketing and publicity as decided by the UC School of Law.

-- The decision of the College of Business and Law will be final.
-The College of Business and Law may choose to award fewer prizes at their discretion.
+- The decision of the UC School of Law will be final.
+The UC School of Law may choose to award fewer prizes at their discretion.
 No correspondence will be entered into.